Learn to Fly at Mt.SAC!

-The minimum time required for the Private Pilot Certificate is usually about 10 months.
+The typical time period required for the Private Pilot Certificate is usually about 10 months.
 Since there is no problem beginning your flight training commensurate with your initial ground school course (AERO 100), this certificate can be obtained in two semesters.
 However, cost considerations and student schedule considerations may necessitate that the training be spread over three full semesters.
-Flying at a rate of 2 hours per week would allow attainment of the private license in a 10 month period.
+Flying at a rate of 2 or 3 hours per week would allow attainment of the private license in a 10 month period.
 However, this is seldom realistic – personal schedules, weather cancellations, and financial considerations usually become a factor.
 There is an advantage in taking your flight lessons concurrently with AERO 100, since the ground school and flight training tend to compliment each other and speed the student's progress.

 Statistics show that the Private Pilot Certificate is obtained in the minimum number of flight hours when individual lessons are sequenced with only a few days between lessons.
 Probably an ideal situation would involve flying three times per week.
 Once again, individual considerations often prohibit this, but it does seem to produce the lowest total cost in the long run.

 The Student Pilot Certificate (accompanied by a Class III medical certificate) is not required prior to first solo, so it is not a prerequisite for your first lesson.
 The first solo flight normally does not occur until ten to twenty hours of dual flight instruction have been received.
 The FAA computerized knowledge exam (written exam) need not be completed until you are approaching the date for your final flight test.
 Thus, there is no fear of your flight training getting ahead of AERO 100.
 And, the flight test cannot be scheduled until you have passed your FAA computerized knowledge exam (minimum grade 70%).